- Contact information

 - High school programs

-The Wisconsin Department of Natural Resources and Friends of Horicon Marsh Education Center and are excited to offer a variety of fun, exciting and family friendly programs for the spring and summer of 2013.
-Some of these include our popular naturalist programs, lecture series, movie nights and a few special events.
+The Wisconsin Department of Natural Resources and Friends of Horicon Marsh Education and Visitor Center are excited to offer a variety of fun, exciting and family friendly programs for the Spring and Summer of 2015.